-Here’s an update to our earlier post about Mark’s self-coaching book theme statement.
+Here’s an update to my post about Mark’s self-coaching book theme statement.

 Following a phone conversation today with James Brown, one of the mentors in the ‘Effortless Authorship’ program, it looks like Mark’s all set to go with book theme number two: